 UPDATED April 2016: The full text of David Ferriero’s (Archivisit of the United States) response to the McCaskill/Carper letter (below) is available here (53 pages; PDF).
 Included in the response is a photocopy of NARA’s Guide to Presidential Records (2016) that was released in February and is linked to here.

-On Tuesday, a letter signed by Senator Claire McCaskill and and Senator Tom Carper from the United States Senate Committee on Homeland Security and Government Affairs was sent to David Ferriero, Archivist of the United States, “regarding concerns over compliance by President Donald Trump’s Administration with the Presidential Records Act and the Federal Records Act.”
+On Tuesday, a letter signed by Senator Claire McCaskill and Senator Tom Carper from the United States Senate Committee on Homeland Security and Government Affairs was sent to David Ferriero, Archivist of the United States, “regarding concerns over compliance by President Donald Trump’s Administration with the Presidential Records Act and the Federal Records Act.”

 From the Letter: